CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Hydrocraft/Hydrocraft.md

 #### Absorbing Fellblood: Water

 Water can be used to absorb Fellblood.
 This can be done by submerging oneself in water or meditating near a large body of water.

-#### Water Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-This effect has a duration of 1 hour.